hasadna/open-bus-map-search/CONTRIBUTING.md

 - Please make sure that the project works on your computer
 - do changes and then - do commit (`git commit -m "feat: add some feature"`)
 - push the branch to remote repo (`git push`)
-- go to the original repo and create a pr (by pressing `create a pr` button)
+- go to the repo and create a pr (by pressing `create a pr` button)
 - tag one of the maintainers as reviewers

 # Commit message convention